 4.04 Attorney Qualifications.

-Attorneys may apply to be placed on the list of Term Assignment Attorneys and/or the Individual Case Appointment Attorney list.
+Attorneys may apply to be placed on the list of Contract Assignment Attorneys and/or the Individual Case Appointment Attorney list.
 Since the judges are thoroughly familiar with the attorneys currently providing legal services for indigent defendants, those attorneys are deemed to have met the qualifications.